 I will have expenses that may add up to $15,000 a year for these agents, but I just made over $140,000 gross profits and over $120,000 net profit.
 The agents working for me each made about $65,000 a year and they had to pay very little of their own expenses.
 It works out great for everyone as I make money for doing very little work, the agents get leads, and their expenses are paid.

-- Broker Price Opinions (BPOs) are reports done to figure value.
+BPOs are reports done to figure the value of real estate.
 My staff does about 1,000 BPOs per year and we are paid an average of $50 per BPO, $50,000 a year.
 I hire someone to take pictures and my staff does the reports so I make about $20,000 a year without doing any of the work.
 You can make much more if you take the pictures and do the reports yourself.
-I also detail how to get started with BPOs in my REO Starter Kit.

 Now that you know how much money a real estate agent can make, how long does it take?
 The truth is it is very hard to make money as a real estate agent right away.
 Being a real estate agent is like running a business.
 It takes time and a lot of effort to build up a business.
 In the beginning, you have to work hard and get out of your comfort zone.
-Once you build up the business and get clients, business will come to you and you will not have to put as much effort into the business.
+Once you build up the business and get clients, the business will come to you and you will not have to put as much effort into the business.
 I have seen agents make over $100,000 in their second year.
 It is not easy, but it is possible.
 It took me six years before I was making $100,000 a year because at the beginning of my career I did not plan or build my business, as I should have.
-Here is a great article on how much money real estate agents can make in their first year.